Martin-L\"of Complexes: Introduction

 \subsection{Plan of the paper}

 In Section \ref{sec:background} we recall the basics of Martin-L\"{o}f type theory as well as several facts about globular sets which will be required later.
 We also fix notation (some of which is non-standard).
 The reader who is familiar with this material should feel free to skip ahead.

 Section \ref{sec:monad} describes the construction of monads on the category of reflexive globular sets coming from type theories.
-We then define the categories $\mlcxs$ and $\mlcxs_{n}$ of Martin-L\"{o}f complexes and $n$-truncated Martin-L\"{o}f complexes as the Eilenberg-Moore categories of the monads $T_{\omega}$ and $T_{n}$, respectively, generated by suitable theories.
+We then define the categories $\mlcxs$ and $\mlcxs_{n}$ of Martin-L\"{o}f complexes and $n$-truncated Martin-L\"{o}f complexes as the Eilenberg-Moore categories of the monads $M_{\omega}$ and $M_{n}$, respectively, generated by suitable theories.
+These monads are shown to be finitary and it therefore follows that the categories $\mlcxs$ and $\mlcxs_{n}$ are complete and cocomplete.